 Preventing sand accumulation on railway tracks across the desert

 The high-speed train has become the preferred transportation for many people for middle-long distance journeys thanks to its speed, comfort, and reliability.
-However, this reliability has been compromised in some environments like the desert due to sand accumulation on the railway tracks.
+However, said reliability has been compromised in some environments like the desert due to sand accumulation on the railway tracks.

 The accumulation of sand prematurely wears off both trains and tracks, causes delays or service outages, loss of the ballast’s mechanical properties, etc. Some solutions, like protection walls, natural vegetation barriers, blowers in front of the train, etc., were being considered but could not solve the problem completely, and operators still needed to clean the tracks manually.

-For this reason, in January 2017, ennomotive launched a challenge to develop a new solution or system that kept the tracks sand-free at the lowest possible cost.
+For this reason, in January 2017, ennomotive launched a mechanical engineering challenge to develop a new solution or system that kept the tracks sand-free at the lowest possible cost.
 The best solutions proposed the use of aerodynamic deflection systems that made the track ‘invisible’ for the sand or systems that used the pressure difference generated by the train’s circulation to eliminate the sand.

 Redefining the installation of tramway rails